 Toe-Covered Tape Job

 You’re either a bonafide or, more likely aspiring, sniper, dangler, and just overall skilled player.
-Before your game starts all you’re envisioning is walking their defense and sniping bardown.
-Backchecking and defensive positioning isn’t much of your thing but one-timers and toe-drags get you all warm and fuzzy inside.
+Before your game starts all you’re envisioning is walking their defense and sniping bar down.
+Backchecking and defensive positioning aren’t much of your thing but one-timers and toe-drags get you all warm and fuzzy inside.

 Two-Strand Tape Job

 Unless your name is Bobby Orr or Eric Lindros let’s just be honest, you don’t plan to touch the puck too much.
-No one is going to confuse you for a streaking Bure or Coffey, instead you’re comfortably bringing up the rear of the rush patiently waiting your next opportunity to make a defensive play.
+No one is going to confuse you for a streaking Bure or Coffey, instead, you’re comfortable bringing up the rear of the rush patiently waiting for your next opportunity to make a defensive play.

 This gem is most likely to wear extra-wide shinpads and use the stiffest twig possible.
 Also, socially, this beauty is more concerned showcasing his hockey battle scars and muscles over his lack of fashion sense.